Welcome to today's edition of the Rush 24-7 podcast.

 It's shot with a handheld.

-You're gonna hate Zawahiri.
+You're going to hate Zawahiri.

-You are going to despise bin Laden.
+You are going to despise Bin Laden.

-You're gonna despise all of these people.
+You're going to despise all of these people.

-And that's what this movie accurately portrays, and that's where it takes your emotions.
+And that's where it takes your emotions.

-Well, I'm a little long here, but I'm going to tell you where this all got started, why it is carrying the day in just a second.
+I think the way all this talk about the hits on the Clinton administration, the way that got started, well, I'm a little long here, but I'm going to tell you where this all got started and why it is carrying the day in just a second.

-I'll just give you a shortcut here.
+Just give you a shortcut here.

 You can blame the drive-by media for it.